 After grad school I worked at KeyCorp bank in Cleveland, first as an economist, then set up their value-at-risk system for their trading desk.
 After that, I led the development of their economic risk capital allocation across 5 major business lines, 23 secondary business lines, and 138 tertiary business lines.
 I really wanted to be a fund manager, so I set up a C-corp going long low volatility companies to demonstrate my alpha, doing this on the side.
 I developed Moody's RiskCalcTM for private companies, the world's leading private firm default model.
 I worked at the hedge fund Deephaven for a couple years, doing various things in pairs, convertible bonds, and long-short equity investing.
 I was a portfolio manager at Telluride Asset Management, developed high-frequency trading tactics for Walleye Trading (an options market maker), and was most recently a portfolio manager at Pine River Capital Management.

 I've written for several academic journals, including the Journal of Finance, and published two books--Finding Alpha and The Missing Risk Premium.
 See my home website for published papers.

-I have been a libertarian for a long time, but recently also became a Christian.
-I also have a wife, three kids and a dog.
+I have been a libertarian for a long time, but recently became a Christian.
+I have a wife, three kids and a dog.
 I like rational expectations and derivatives pricing theory, but hate the CAPM and its derivatives.
 My Big Idea (one that is new, true and important) is that risk is generally not related to expected return because people are more envious than greedy, so there's no risk premium that comes out of the convexity of a utility function.